 In the fall, the granting focus is on initiatives in the areas of Arts, and in the Environment.

-The Foundation will accept Letters of Intent (LOI) from arts programs serving the Twin Cities metro area that provide culturally specific arts programming and intercultural arts programming.
-In 2017, grants will likely range between $5,000-$20,000.
+The Foundation will support arts programs serving the Twin Cities metro area that provide culturally specific arts programming and intercultural arts programming.
+Grants will likely range between $5,000-$20,000.

 The Foundation’s priorities in the area of Arts are:

 Projects and programs that foster cultural awareness and understanding